dart-lang/webdev/dwds/CONTRIBUTING.md

 1. Make the fix:

    a.
 You can now make the change you would like to hotfix.
-From the Github UI, open a PR to merge your change into the branch you created in step #3, **not** `master`.
+From the GitHub UI, open a PR to merge your change into the branch you created in step #3, **not** `master`.
 See https://github.com/dart-lang/webdev/pull/1867 as an example.